addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 The greatest difficulty is to adopt content like text and pictures properly to the various screen resolutions (=Responsive Design) and to get the same user experience with the native apps by different operating system vendors.

-The mobile app example is build upon the existing codebase of “TodoMVC Backbone-Require.js”# and enhanced to support jQuery Mobile.
+The mobile app example is build upon the existing codebase of “TodoMVC Backbone-Require.js” ( see https://github.com/addyosmani/todomvc/tree/gh-pages/dependency-examples/backbone_require) and enhanced to support jQuery Mobile.
 On top it uses the  build tool Grunt.js#(BBB#), as well as Handlebars.js, and the performance improved and AMD enabled Underscore version, Lodash.
 Furthermore, we will also provide utilities, useful for mobile applications, which can be easily extended and combined.

 The basic setup of the libraries to load by Require.js are in the following order: